 Business Rates Reset - this is the mechanism used by Government to redistribute the 'Business Rates' growth retained by some councils back into the Business Rates system.
 This could have a significant impact on the business rates retained by the District Council.
-The Business Rates Reset has been delayed twice and the current budget modelling has assumed that it will be delayed until at least 2023/24.
+The Business Rates Reset has been delayed for successive years and the current budget modelling has assumed that it will be delayed until at least 2024/25.
+Whilst this change is not confirmed by the Government, a reset based on the current tax base would appear very unlikely.